Xlythe/DAO/README.md

 });
 ```

 The default implementation will call the url with no cookies, but will use the same parameters provided (?title=Hello%20World in the above example).
-To get more control over the connection, call setServer().
+To get more control over the connection, call RemoteModel.setServer().

 ```java
 RemoteModel.setServer(new Server() {